alexji/mikerun/README.md

   - As mentioned above, I usually make two `.db` files in two different directories, one for each chip.
 If you do that, `cd` into the relevant directory before you call `mikesetup`.
   - If you have fringe flats, make sure that the object name has `fringe` and add `-fringekey fringe`.
     - Some older versions of CarPy do not have the correct implementation of fringe flats.
 If your reduced data look weird, just skip the fringe flats and contact Dan Kelson later for an up-to-date version
+    - This adds a step to the red side reduction and skips those objects for the blue side reduction.
 - Run `make all` and things should work!

 ## How it works
 I will describe the stages of the reduction here in the future.
 In the meantime, you can see all the stages of the reduction by looking at the Makefile that is created by `mikesetup`.

 ## Advanced reduction Notes
+NOTE: most of these issues have been fixed in the 2019 CarPy version.
+So try that first.

 Make sure to inspect the wavelength calibration output.
 For instance, look at `lampblue/lampblue_lampXXXXfbspecshisto.ps`.
 If the residuals have obvious trends, this means the wavelength calibration is off.